Flowers: A Warp Drive for Neural PDE Solvers: Theoretical Motivation

 As long as a classical solution exists (i.e., prior to shock formation), $u$ is constant along characteristics,

 Equivalently,

 More generally, writing $\Phi_{t \gets s} \bydef \Phi_t \circ \Phi_s^{-1}$ for the flow map from time $s$ to $t$, we have

-The relevance to \netnames is immediate: the solution operator (locally in time) is a pullback of the state by a warping map $\Phi_{t \gets s}^{-1}$.
+The relevance to \netnames is immediate: locally in time, the solution operator is a pullback of the state by a warping map $\Phi_{t \gets s}^{-1}$.
 More can be said.
 Over a short step $\Delta t$ we have the expansion

 so to first order the displacement needed to compute $u(t + \Delta t, x)$ only depends on the \textit{local} state $u(t, x)$, not on values $u(t, x')$ at other locations $x' \neq x$.
 This is precisely what our \warpname primitive does.
+A detailed derivation in multiple dimensions is given in Appendix~\ref{appendix:conservation-laws}.

 Figure~\ref{fig:displacement-viz} provides empirical evidence: on the shear flow dataset, the learned displacements visibly align with the underlying fluid velocity, suggesting that \netname discovers physically meaningful transport directions.
 From a deep learning engineering point of view, the locality of the flow map results in parameter and compute efficiency.